gferreira/fb-variable-spacing/docs/spacing-vs-tracking.md

 The illustrations show a range of 5 steps with different spacing or tracking settings, going from loose (`100`) to default (`0`) to tight (`-100`).
 The colors are used to reveal how the different types of whitespace interact.

 <div class="alert alert-primary" role="alert" markdown='1'>
-This investigation was conducted in the early stages of our work on the spacing axis, before (and in preparation for) the development of [Roboto Flex SPAC](http://github.com/gferreira/roboto-flex-spac).
-For a more accurate comparison between spacing axis and tracking, using real fonts in the browser, see the [Roboto Flex SPAC demo page](http://gferreira.github.io/roboto-flex-spac/).
+This investigation was conducted in the early stages of our work on the spacing axis, before (and in preparation for) the development of [Roboto Flex SPAC].
+For a more accurate comparison between spacing axis and tracking, using real fonts in the browser, see the [Roboto Flex SPAC demo page].
 {: .card-text }
 </div>